mrafay-cs/SQL-Data-warehouse-/Sql-data-warehouse-ERP-CRM--project-main/Sql-data-warehouse-ERP-CRM--project-main/README.md

 ## Business Value
 These insights enable stakeholders to monitor key business metrics, identify opportunities for improvement, and make data-driven strategic decisions.

-## About Me
-Hi, I’m Akhila Reddy, BI Developer with a strong experience in SQL, data warehousing, ETL, and Power BI.
-I’m passionate about building end-to-end data solutions that transform raw data into structured, reliable, and business-ready insights.

-This project showcases my practical experience in modern data warehouse development, data modeling, and analytics, and reflects my commitment to developing real-world skills in business intelligence and data-driven problem solving.